 The Reeks District itself is a haven in the Ring, a quiet shelter for families who have lived there for generations and newcomers who also love its remoteness, splendor, and clear air.
 One of those is Jens Bachem, a German-Irish advertising representative who worked in London for 20 years earlier than moving to Kerry with his spouse and son in 2017.
 After putting in a vacation allow on Caragh Lake, just out of doors Killorglin, he joined a set of similar small corporations interested in cautiously selling the location.
 “Killorglin wasn’t referred to inside the Wild Atlantic Way marketing,” he says.
 “We notion we have to do something about that.”

-The end result was the branding of the Reeks District as “Ireland’s journey playground”.
+The result was the branding of the Reeks District as “Ireland’s journey playground.”
 “Together, we looked at what the region without a doubt had, compared with others,” he says.
 “We narrowed that down to 5 key styles of the hobby – ‘boots, bikes, forums, boats, body and thoughts’ – with one key signature experience connected to each.
-The belief of doing them all inside 5 days is a stretch from that, so we’ve come an extended way.”
+Of course, the belief of doing them all inside 5 days is a stretch from that, so we’ve come an extended way.”